ygy45ns/Diffusion-Enabled-DRL-Task-Offloading-RSU-IoV/README.md

 This repository contains the experiment code for the paper *"Multi-Hop Task Offloading Based on Diffusion-Enabled Deep Reinforcement Learning in RSU-Assisted Internet of Vehicles"*.

-We study multi-hop task offloading in Road Side Unit (RSU)-assisted Internet of Vehicles (IoV), where RSUs can offload computation tasks to cloud servers, neighboring RSUs, and mobile vehicles (via multi-hop V2V relaying).
-A diffusion-enabled deep reinforcement learning (DiffRL) method is proposed to make offloading decisions, and it is compared against DQN, A3C, and Greedy baselines.
+We study multi-hop task offloading in RSU-assisted IoV, where RSUs can offload computation tasks to cloud servers, neighboring RSUs, and mobile vehicles (via multi-hop V2V relaying).
+A diffusion-enabled DRL method is proposed to make offloading decisions, and it is compared against DQN, A3C, and Greedy baselines.

 ## Repository Structure